-Staff Training - This training is provided by the CRO every two years in person or virtual to ECD staff and yearly to MVD staff.
+External Nondiscrimination Staff Training - This training is provided by the ECR every two years to ECD staff and yearly to MVD staff.
+ECR provided training to MVD on November 13, 2024; ECR plans to provide training for ECD staff in March 2025.
 The training defines discrimination, discusses examples of discrimination and incorporates strategies to recognize and avoid potential issues when working with the public.
-Special emphasis is placed on identifying practices that may be interpreted as discriminatory in nature due to an individual's protected class and identifies established processes designed to overcome barriers relative to a person's limited English proficiency.
-The training also covers ADOT's Title VI Complaint process and includes a question/answer session and is followed by a written test.
+The training includes an overview of ADOT's Title VI complaint process.